sascha10000/cypress-examples/README.md

 ### File: index.html
 Contains a link to each example html including a description below.

-### Folder: test
+### Folder: example-html
-Contains the html documents created for the test
+Contains the html documents created for the tests

 ### Cypress-Tests
 The folder structure regarding cypress is the standard scaffolding.